 Veterans & Addiction

 Veterans are one of the specialized populations that are most highly affected by substance abuse.
 Unfortunately, not just these individuals but their families are also often affected by substance abuse and addiction.
-When this occurs, it is important to help these individuals find treatment that provides specialized, individualized care appropriate for this population.
+When this occurs, it is important to gain an understanding about veterans & addiction, and help these individuals find treatment that provides specialized, individualized care appropriate for this population.

 If you or your family member is a veteran and suffering from a substance use disorder, don’t wait to seek help.
 Call 800-483-2193 to speak with a treatment advisor and learn about the many options available to you for a safe, effective recovery.